boetiusj/hugo/content/pages/cabinet-painting.md

 ### Cabinet Paint

 Professional grade, water-based products are tough-as-nails and very low odor.
 This is not your father's "latex paint"; these products are highly technical chemical miracles - basically an oil molecule wrapped in a water bubble.
 The water dries off and you're left with one seriously durable coating.
 More flexible than older oil-based painted, low odor, water washable and no yellowing either.
-So you A sprayed finish means no brush marks and more consistent coverage.
+A sprayed finish means no brush marks for an even and smooth film of paint that will protect for years.

 If you have classic "golden oak" cabinets we'll want to discuss how the final painted look and texture fits with your expectations.
 Oak cabinets have a more open and noticeable natural wood grain; cherry and maple do not.
+Paint can minimize that texture; extra steps are required to make it disappear.

 [![cabinet painting review](/images/r17-2-jimmye.webp)](/reviews/)